Piper Niven

 Kimberly Benson (born 6 May 1991) is a Scottish professional wrestler.
-She is signed to WWE, where she performs on the Raw brand under the ring name Piper Niven (formerly Doudrop).
-Benson began her career on the UK independent circuit under the ring name Viper, also performing in Japan for World Wonder Ring Stardom.
+She is signed to WWE, where she performs on the SmackDown brand under the ring name Piper Niven, and is a member of The Green Regime stable.

+Benson began her career on the UK independent circuit under the ring name Viper, also performing in the American independent promotion Shimmer Women Athletes and in Japan for World Wonder Ring Stardom.
 After participating in the 2017 Mae Young Classic, she was signed to a contract by WWE in 2019.
-She is a former one-time Artist of Stardom Champion, two-time ICW Women's Champion, one-time SWA World Champion, and two-time WWE 24/7 Champion.
+She is a former one-time Artist of Stardom Champion, two-time ICW Women's Champion, one-time SWA World Champion, two-time WWE 24/7 Champion, and one-time WWE Women's Tag Team Champion.

 Early life

 Kimberly Benson was born on 6 May 1991, in Kilbirnie, Scotland.
+Growing up, she kept her love for professional wrestling a secret due to being worried that her female friends thought she was weird as they believed that it was only a sport for men.
+It wasn't until Benson was fifteen, and when her oldest nephew began to watch wrestling, that her passion was rekindled and she was open about enjoying wrestling.

 Professional wrestling career

 Independent circuit (2007–2019)

-Before turning into a wrestler, she kept her love for professional wrestling as a secret due to being worried that her female friends thought she was "weird" as they believed that was only a sport for men.
-It wasn't until she was 15, and when her oldest nephew began to watch wrestling, that Benson's passion was rekindled and she was open about enjoying wrestling.
-She was introduced to this sport at a training school near her Ayrshire home and, according to her, she debuted at age 16 one year after beginning her training; making accounts with her age, this was in 2007.
+Benson began training in professional wrestling at age fifteen, and according to her, she debuted one year after beginning her training.
 About her training, she said: "I got beat up, totally beat up.
 I remember lying in bed the next day, being so sore and in absolute agony, but I just loved it, I had to go back."

 She was part of the special program of ITV World of Sport Wrestling celebrated on New Year's Eve 2016, and until April of that year, she was programmed to appear on a revival of the series.
 However, a month later before filming was set to begin, the project was postponed indefinitely.
-Although not long after, she received a phone call from WWE, one of the largest wrestling companies in the world, asking her to be part of the women's tournament, Mae Young Classic 2017.
-The event took place in 2017 and was an all-women tournament.
-Benson asked World of Sport Wrestling to release her from her contract to participate in the competition.
-She competed as Piper Niven since the name she was using was Viper and that was already the name of a WWE star inside the company, deciding to choose that name because she played bagpipes as a child, and Niven is her dad's first name.
-She defeated Santana Garrett in the first round and Serena Deeb in the round two, before being defeated by Toni Storm in the quarterfinals.
+Benson's last match in independent circuit was at Scottish Wrestling Alliance Lion's Den in November 2019.

+Insane Championship Wrestling (2013–2019)

+Benson made her debut for Insane Championship Wrestling at Tramspotting on 17 February 2013 under the ring name Viper.
+She became the inaugural ICW Women's Champion at Fear & Loathing VIII in a tournament final victory over Kay Lee Ray and Nikki Storm in November 2015.
+She regained the title in 2018 on an episode of ICW Fight Club before losing the title after 283 days to Kay Lee Ray in the inaugural Queen of Insanity match.
+She competed against ICW's men roster for a shot at the ICW World Heavyweight Championship in the 2019 Square Go! match which included the likes of Jeff Jarrett, Wolfgang, Andy Wild, Leyton Buzzard, Kez Evans, BT Gunn, Grado, Jackie Polo, Mark Coffey, Joe Hendry, Kenny Williams and others.